DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - the goal is to gather evidence that can be used to convict in court
         - the job of a security professional is to preserve evidence, ensure law enforcement has been contacted, and assist as necessary
         - follows the 📝beyond a reasonable doubt standard of proof
+        - Involving law enforcement is a complicated decision.
+Sometimes, it is legally mandated to notify law enforcement.
+However, in certain circumstances, involving law enforcement can potentially lead to incidents becoming public.
+Senior management should always be consulted before law enforcement is involved.
+A CISSP should remember the (ISC)² Code of Ethics and never allow themselves to become culpable for a crime.
     - 📕**civil**: non-criminal investigation for matters such as contract disputes
         - the goal of a civil investigation is to gather evidence that can be used to support a legal claim in court, and is typically triggered from an imminent or on-going lawsuit
         - the level of proof is much lower for a civil compared to a criminal investigation